 All fines will be recorded in the business office and must be paid there.
 Parking fines issued to students must be paid before a college transcript will be released.

-The community safety office, as designated by the college president, is responsible for the control and regulation of vehicles on all college property.
-The director of community safety is charged with determining the methods used to enforce the college parking regulations.
+The Community Safety office, as designated by the college president, is responsible for the control and regulation of vehicles on all college property.
+The Director of Community Safety is charged with determining the methods used to enforce college parking regulations.

-All appeals to a parking violation must be made to the director of community safety within one week of receipt of the citation.
+All parking violation appeals must be made to the Director of Community Safety within one week of receipt of the citation.
 The appeal may be made in person (bring the citation with you), by email, or in writing.
 The appeal must contain the date, time, and location of the offense and outline the circumstances upon which the appeal is based.
-The director of community safety will notify the appellant of the outcome of the appeal.
+The Director of Community Safety will notify the appellant of the outcome.

-It is strongly suggested that if you are an out-of-state student you visit an Oregon DMV (Department of Motor Vehicles) office and pick up a driver's manual with Oregon state driving rules and regulations.
+It is strongly suggested that out-of-state students visit an Oregon DMV (Department of Motor Vehicles) office and pick up a driver's manual with Oregon state driving rules and regulations.
 Some rules you should know right away are as follows:

 - Oregon requires the wearing of seat belts when operating or being a passenger in a vehicle.
 Failure to wear seat belts is a Class D traffic infraction (Oregon Vehicle Code 811.210).